 They are well adapted to the cold and rugged terrain, and their thick fur coat helps them stay warm in sub-zero temperatures.

-This is the largest subspecies of gray wolf found in the Himalayas, and it is often called the Himalayan wolf.
-They are found in the high-altitude areas of Tibet, Nepal, and Bhutan, and their thick fur coat helps them survive in the harsh mountain climate.
+This is the largest subspecies of gray wolf found in the Himalayas, often called the Himalayan wolf.
+They are found in the high-altitude areas of Tibet, Nepal, and Bhutan.
+Their thick fur coat helps them survive in the harsh mountain climate.

 This majestic bird is often spotted soaring high above the Mustang region.
 They have a wingspan of up to 2.6 meters and feed on carrion.